 - Ruminating (analyzing thoughts and behaviors to figure out if one could be a narcissist)

-How to treat fear of being a narcissist
+How your fear of being a narcissist can be treated

 OCD focused on fears about being a narcissist can make a severe impact on one’s life, but all forms of OCD are highly treatable.
 By doing exposure and response prevention (ERP) therapy with an OCD specialist, you can find freedom from the OCD cycle.

-ERP is the gold standard treatment for OCD and many other anxiety disorders.
-It is backed by decades of clinical research proving its effectiveness and shows promising results within 12-25 sessions on average.
+ERP is the gold standard treatment for OCD and many other anxiety disorders, and is backed by decades of clinical research proving its effectiveness.
 By doing ERP, you will be able to teach your brain that your intrusive thoughts don’t have any bearing on your personality, values, or intentions, and that you are able to tolerate uncertainty and anxiety related to your personality and actions.

 In ERP, you’re gradually and safely exposed to the thoughts and situations that are likely to trigger anxiety and uncertainty related to narcissism.
 With your therapist’s guidance and support, you will learn how to resist the urge to respond to these feelings with compulsions like avoidance or reassurance-seeking.
 By doing this over time, you learn that you are able to tolerate anxiety and you will feel more confident in your ability to sit with uncertainty and discomfort.

-Examples of possible exposures done to treat a fear of being a narcissist may include:
+Examples of possible therapy exercises done to treat a fear of being a narcissist may include:

 - Reading about narcissism